From 16 months to six years old, we offer a variety of programs to help our students learn and to achieve their greatest potential.

 The goal is to build a community of parents and caregivers who support one another in this adventure of caring for infants and, along the way, develop confidence in our ability to communicate with infants with respect through our words, touch, rhythms and routines, and daily care.

 The class meets on Tuesday mornings from 9:15 to 10:30 and is open to eight infants per eight week session.
-For registration information, please contact Karen Wilson at 336-748-0800 or email@example.com.
+For registration information, please click to email email@example.com or call 336-748-0800.

 The Younger Toddler Program is designed to meet the specific developmental needs of the 16*-to-24 month-old-child.
 The classroom is full of materials to support the young toddler’s developing fine and gross motor skills, practical life skills, language and independence.